César Miguel Valdez Córdova

 A Wenteler, M Occhetta, N Branson, M Huebner, V Curean, WT Dee, ...
 César Miguel Valdez Córdova (supervising author), et al. ICML 2025

 Lucas Ferreira DaSilva, Simon Senan, Zain Munir Patel, ...
 César Miguel Valdez Córdova, Aaron Wenteler, ...
-Luca Pinello, et al. ICLR 2024 Workshop on Machine Learning for Genomics Explorations
+Luca Pinello, et al. Nature Genetics (2025)

 César Miguel Valdez Córdova.
 LatinX in AI (LXAI) @ ICML 2024